kubernetes/contributor-site/content/en/blog/2024/sig-api-machinery-spotlight.md

 ## The road ahead

-**FSM**: With those different evolutionary stages in mind, what would you pinpoint as the top priorities for the SIG at this time?
+**FSM: With those different evolutionary stages in mind, what would you pinpoint as the top priorities for the SIG at this time?**

 **David: **Reliability, efficiency, and capability** in roughly that order.